-The 5.875% £180m bond is secured and guaranteed by both the Company and North West Electricity Networks (Finance) Ltd.
+The 5.875% £180m bond was secured and guaranteed by both the Company and North West Electricity Networks (Finance) Ltd.

-As at 31 March 2021, all other loans and borrowings are unsecured and are in sterling (2020: same).
-There were no formal bank overdraft facilities in place (2020: same).
+As at 31 March 2022, all other loans and borrowings are unsecured and are in sterling (2021: same).
+There were no formal bank overdraft facilities in place (2021: same).
 The fair values of the Group's financial instruments are shown in Note 22.